Priyaa1904/PRODIGY_DS_01/README.md

 ## Project Overview

-This project was completed as part of the Prodigy InfoTech Data Science Internship Program.
+This project was completed as part of the **Prodigy InfoTech Data Science Internship Program**.

 The objective of this task was to create visualizations that effectively represent the distribution of a continuous variable using real-world population data.
 The analysis explores global population trends, demographic patterns and population disparities across countries using various statistical and visual techniques.